-How fast your site loads affects not only your customers experience when visiting, but can also dramatically affect how well Google and other search engines decide to rank you.
-There are lots of things you can do to increase your page load speed like optimizing images, using Gzip compression and optimizing code.
-But even if you’ve done all of that, you can still get a tremendous boost by using the services of free CDN providers.
+How fast your site loads affects not only your customer's experience when visiting but can also dramatically affect how well Google and other search engines decide to rank you.
+You can do lots of things to increase your page load speed, like optimizing images, using Gzip compression, and optimizing code.
+But even if you've done all of that, you can still get a tremendous boost by using the services of free CDN providers.

 Cloudflare is probably the most well-known CDN, with (as of this writing) 102 data centers all over the world.
 They offer both a free version and three tiers of premium paid plans.

-Coral CDN is a bit different, as it’s a free open P2P network for distributing content.
-Running since 2004, their site claims there are 300-400 servers in the network all over the world.
+Coral CDN is a bit different, as it's a free open P2P network for distributing content.
+Their site claims there have been 300-400 servers worldwide running on its network since 2004.
 When a user access content on a page using Coral, that content is mirrored throughout proxies on the network for quick retrieval.
-Every time that page’s content is accessed from there on out, it’ll be served by Coral.
+Every time that page's content is accessed from there on out, it'll be served by Coral.

-If you’re want a CDN for your entire site, there’s a bit more to setting it up than, say, Cloudflare.
-In order to take advantage of Coral, the hostname of your URLs need to have .nyud.net appended to them.
+If you want a CDN for your entire site, there's a bit more to setting it up than, say, Cloudflare.
+To take advantage of Coral, the hostname of your URLs need to have .nyud.net appended to them.
 For more information about using Coral, visit this link.

-Cloudinary is a free CDN that’s especially geared toward people who use a lot of images.
-Their free plan includes up to 75,000 images/videos, 2GB managed storage and 5GB of bandwidth per month.
-What makes this service particularly an interesting choice for images is the many other things you can do with it.
+Cloudinary is a free CDN that's primarily geared toward people who use a lot of images.
+Their free plan includes up to 75,000 images/videos, 2GB managed storage, and 5GB of bandwidth per month.
+What makes this service particularly an exciting choice for images is the many other things you can do with it.
 Not only are your images served through their CDN, but Cloudinary also lets you:

 Note: You do need to sign up on their website and start a free account.

-If you use AWS then Datapath may be the way to go.
-Normally, your internet connection will determine the shortest route to use.
-With Datapath.io, bandwidth, latency and cost are all evaluated to create the most optimized route to use vs. the shortest path.
-They claim that latency can be decreased by up to 60% and that it’s 90% faster than AWS.
+If you use AWS, then Datapath may be the way to go.
+Typically, your internet connection will determine the shortest route to use.
+With Datapath.io, bandwidth, latency and cost are evaluated to create the most optimized route to use vs. the shortest path.
+They claim that latency can be decreased by up to 60% and 90% faster than AWS.

 Datapath.io also provides an Anycast solution.
-This makes use of different transit provider connection and AWS regions to load balance internet traffic on a global scale.
+This uses different transit provider connections and AWS regions to load balance internet traffic on a global scale.
 It gives you quick failover and maximized availability, all while ensuring sessions stay alive and IP addresses are maintained.

 You also get access to performance/latency figures to all 600,000 internet prefixes and a performance map of the internet.

-You won’t find their free plan on their website.
-However, I spoke to Hasham Haider at Datapath and he verified they do in fact have a free plan.
+You won't find their free plan on their website.
+However, I spoke to Hasham Haider at Datapath, and he verified they do have a free plan.
 You just have to sign up on the AWS Marketplace.

 With Datapath.io you pay the same as you're already paying to AWS… and get better performance.